KayBaumann/PetConnect/README.md

 > **Due to security considerations, the `.env` file is not included in this repository.
 Please contact a developer to obtain the necessary credentials.
 A more secure and scalable solution is in development.**

+> ⚠️ **Note:** The backend currently needs to be started manually using `node app.js`.
+This is only a temporary setup and will be replaced in future updates.

 ## Project setup
 ```
 npm install